To provide a centralized page listing the most commonly asked questions related to Optical Prime.

 Click the "Forgot my password" link at https://app.liveoptics.com domain and follow the instructions.

 Mac OS is not supported by the Optical Prime collector software.
-Please review the Supported and Unsupported Operating Systems to determine if your OS is supported by LiveOptics.
+Please review the Product Matrix to determine if your OS is supported by LiveOptics.
 However, Optical Prime has supported Linux since inception.
 Granted, Mac runs on Unix, but there is little market for Mac.
 Almost all Mac scripts we have processed have shown exceptionally low performance demand.
 If you want to supply a brief overview of your customer's environment via a support ticket, we might be able to validate if is worth the effort to run our scripts and then process them manually.

 The LiveOptics Team has created an informational series to provide information for the metrics reported within the LiveOptics projects and reports created.
 The "Understanding Optical Prime Data" series can be located here.